schumergrubermax/SmartLottery/README.md

 Make sure, all packages are installed.
 Since you switched branches, type `npm install` again to get all missing packages for the frontend application in your project's main `SmartLottery` directory.

-### Make sure testrpc is running
+### Make sure ganache-cli is running

-Run `testrpc -m "carry easy spice pupil expand later night jewel screen torch advance turkey"` with replacing your own 12 word seed phrase.
+Run `ganache-cli -m "carry easy spice pupil expand later night jewel screen torch advance turkey"` with replacing your own 12 word seed phrase.

 ### Run the frontend